Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This amazing keto peanut butter mug cake is made with no flour.
-Ready in about five minutes, it makes a great keto breakfast or snack.
-Add a few chocolate chips or top it with whipped cream, and it's the perfect dessert!
+This flourless cake is amazing.
+It's ready in five minutes and makes the perfect keto breakfast or snack.
+Add a few chocolate chips or whipped cream, and it becomes an indulgent dessert!

 Keto peanut butter mug cake is topped with whipped cream.

 I've been working on this cake for a while now.
-It's a simple cake with only four ingredients, but since nut butters greatly vary in their texture, it wasn't that easy to get the ratios right.
-It took me several tries, but I eventually reached perfection - a tasty, gooey, and moist cake with just the right level of sweetness.
+It's a simple cake with four ingredients, but since nut butters greatly vary in texture, it wasn't that easy to get the ratios right.
+It took several tries, but I eventually reached perfection - a delicious, gooey, and moist cake with just the right level of sweetness.

 Ingredients